Competence-Based Analysis of Language Models: Gradient-Based Interventions

-\paragraph{Advantages} The key advantage of gradient-based interventions (GBIs) as a causal probing methodology is that they may be applied to any differentiable probe.
-For example, if we are investigating the hypothesis that $M$'s representation of $Z$ is captured by a linear subspace of representations in a given layer (see \citealp{linearsubspacehypothesis}), then we may train a linear probe and various nonlinear probes on representations and observe whether GBIs against the linear probe have a comparable impact to those against the nonlinear probes.
-Alternatively, if we believe that a probe's architecture should mirror the architecture of the model it is probing (as proposed by \citealp{abp}), we may implement probes as such.
-We may also damage representations that are distributed across an arbitrary number of embeddings (e.g., relational properties between multiple words), which is not possible with linear interventions such as INLP \cite{inlp}.
+\paragraph{Benefits and Drawbacks} The key advantage of gradient-based interventions (GBIs) as a causal probing methodology is that they may be applied to any differentiable probe.
+For example, if we are investigating the hypothesis that $M$'s representation of $Z$ is captured by a linear subspace of representations in a given layer (cf. \citealp{linearsubspacehypothesis}), then we may train a linear probe and various nonlinear probes on representations and observe whether GBIs against the linear probe have a comparable impact to those against the nonlinear probes.
+Alternatively, if we believe that a probe's architecture should mirror the architecture of the model it is probing (as argued by \citealp{pimentel2022bottleneck}), we may implement probes as such.
+Finally, where previous intervention methodologies for causal probing have focused on \emph{nullifying} interventions that remove the representation of the target property $Z$ \cite{inlp,kernel_inlp,ravfogel2022linear,spectral_nonlinear,belrose2024leace}, GBIs allow one to perform targeted interventions that set LLMs' representations to counterfactual values $\doop(Z = z')$, effectively simulating the model's behavior under counterfactual inputs, which may be useful for predicting behaviors under various distribution shifts (see \cref{apx:iia}).
+However, the benefits associated with GBIs do come with some important limitations, as we discuss in \cref{apx:gbi_limitations}.

-\paragraph{Limitations} However, it is important to note that, due to the lack of constraints on \cls, GBIs cannot provide theoretical constraints on collateral damage (unlike, e.g., INLP).
-To minimize collateral damage to representations, we recommend that the magnitude of perturbations be modulated via constraints on gradient attacks against \cls (see \cref{sec:ptbn}) and experimentally validated to control the damage done to representations (see \cref{apx:gbi}).
-Thus, in cases where the structure of representations is known to satisfy strong assumptions (e.g., being restricted to a linear subspace) or strong upper bounds on collateral damage are required, \calm interventions can be implemented with methods like INLP rather than GBIs.\footnote{ It may also be possible to control for collateral damage by developing GBI strategies that offer more principled protection against damage to non-targeted properties.
-We leave this possibility to future work. }